A couple of times a week we will post an exercise known as Lectio Divina [go here to read more about this practice].

 In what ways does the word or phrase you identified connect with something you hope for in this season?

-During Advent, we focus on the hope that Jesus will come again to make all things new.
+During Advent, we focus on the hope and peace that Jesus will come again to make all things new.

-In what ways is the hope we have in Jesus good news for you today?
+In what ways is the hope and peace we have in Jesus good news for you today?